Taiwanese indigenous peoples: European period (1623–1662)

-Under Dutch rule

 During the European period (1623–1662) soldiers and traders representing the Dutch East India Company maintained a colony in southwestern Taiwan (1624–1662) near present-day Tainan.
 This established an Asian base for triangular trade between the company, the Qing dynasty and Japan, with the hope of interrupting Portuguese and Spanish trading alliances with China.
 The Spanish also established a small colony in northern Taiwan (1626–1642) in present-day Keelung.
 However, Spanish influence wavered almost from the beginning, so that by the late 1630s they had already withdrawn most of their troops.
-After they were driven out of Taiwan by a combined Dutch and aboriginal force in 1642, the Spanish "had little effect on Taiwan's history".
+After they were driven out of Taiwan by a combined Dutch and indigenous force in 1642, the Spanish "had little effect on Taiwan's history".
 Dutch influence was far more significant: expanding to the southwest and north of the island, they set up a tax system and established schools and churches in many villages.

 When the Dutch arrived in 1624 at Tayouan (Anping) Harbor, Siraya-speaking representatives from nearby Saccam village soon appeared at the Dutch stockade to barter and trade; an overture which was readily welcomed by the Dutch.
 The Sirayan villages were, however, divided into warring factions: the village of Sinckan (Sinshih) was at war with Mattau (Madou) and its ally Baccluan, while the village of Soulang maintained uneasy neutrality.
 In 1629 a Dutch expeditionary force searching for Han pirates was massacred by warriors from Mattau, and the victory inspired other villages to rebel.
 In 1635, with reinforcements having arrived from Batavia (now Jakarta, Indonesia), the Dutch subjugated and burned Mattau.
 Since Mattau was the most powerful village in the area, the victory brought a spate of peace offerings from other nearby villages, many of which were outside the Siraya area.
 This was the beginning of Dutch consolidation over large parts of Taiwan, which brought an end to centuries of inter-village warfare.
 The new period of peace allowed the Dutch to construct schools and churches aimed to acculturate and convert the indigenous population.
 Dutch schools taught a romanized script (Sinckan writing), which transcribed the Siraya language.
 This script maintained occasional use through the 18th century.
 Today only fragments survive, in documents and stone stele markers.
-The schools also served to maintain alliances and open aboriginal areas for Dutch enterprise and commerce.
+The schools also served to maintain alliances and open indigenous areas for Dutch enterprise and commerce.